To take the CE quiz, click here.

 38. Spugnini EP, Vincenzi B, Carocci F, et al. Combination of bleomycin and cisplatin as adjuvant electrochemotherapy protocol for the treatment of incompletely excised feline injection-site sarcomas: a retrospective study.
 Open Vet J. 2020;10(3):267-271.

 This article has been submitted for RACE approval for 1 hour of continuing education credit and will be opened for enrollment when approval has been received.
-To receive credit, take the test for free by visiting vetfolio.com/courses/feline-injection-site-sarcomas-risk-factors-diagnosis-staging-and-treatment-algorithm.
+To receive credit, take the test for free by visiting vetfolio.com.
 Free registration is required.
 Questions and answers online may differ from those below.
 Tests are valid for 2 years from the date of approval.

 This article presents an overview of injection site sarcomas, including a proposed optimal treatment algorithm that practitioners can follow when managing a patient suspected to have feline injection site sarcoma (FISS).
 Special focus is given to controversial aspects related to FISS, including risk factors and preventive strategies.